-This is one of the most important activities when managing regulated systems and also one of the areas that can present the most problems.
-The system change control procedure should be used when changing any component of a computerized system.
+This SOP is one of the most important activities when managing regulated systems and also one of the areas that can present the most problems.
+The system change control procedure is used when changing any component of a computerized system.
 The change control procedure will typically use a form to allow the documentation of the change control.
 This form is also an important communication tool.
 The process should first require that the change rationale and steps be documented.
 An impact assessment must then be done to determine what else in the system could be impacted.
 Any revalidation should also be documented including any test scripts to be executed and evidence to produce.
 It’s important to define a roll back path.
-Finally the review and approval process both pre and post execution should be clearly defined.
+Finally, the review and approval process both pre and post execution should be clearly defined.

 6. Configuration Management SOP

 Configuration management should govern how regulated systems configuration should be managed and documented.
 This SOP is used often in conjunction with change control.
 Configuration changes typically require verification rather than revalidation.
 The configuration management procedure should discuss how configuration should be documented and how documentation should be versioned and maintained.
 It is also important to define a standard process for review and approval of configuration changes.
-For more on Configuration Management, check this out.

 7. Disaster Recovery SOP

-Ensuring that data is properly protected and that we are able to recover from a disaster in a timely and controlled manner is imperative when dealing with regulated content and systems.
+Ensuring that data is properly protected and that we can recover from a disaster in a timely and controlled manner is imperative when dealing with regulated content and systems.
 The Disaster Recovery SOP should clearly define what is considered a disaster and provide an overview of what should be contained within the disaster recovery plan.
 The plan will typically be a separate document and describe the different systems that fall under the plan, how to bring systems up, communication procedures, escalation and prioritization of recovery, supplier and customer contact information and the disaster recovery team composition.
 This SOP should also have provisions for periodic testing of the disaster recovery plan and how this should be documented.